ibericode/mailchimp-for-wordpress/readme.txt

 **Improvements**

 - New form editor with syntax highlighting, more advanced field options & better visual feedback.
-- Better support for MailChimp `address` fields.
+- Better support for Mailchimp `address` fields.
 - Better support for choice fields (eg groupings, list choice & country fields).
-- All fields marked as `required` are now validated server-side as well (instead of just MailChimp required fields).
+- All fields marked as `required` are now validated server-side as well (instead of just Mailchimp required fields).
 - All integrations have their own settings page now.
 - Events Manager: checkbox is now automatically added to booking forms.
 - Tons of usability & accessibility improvements.